Family Laws of Pakistan Relating to Marriage, Divorce, Khulla (Judicial Divorce), and Maintenance

 Failure to Give Notice of Talaq

-Failure to notify, in the above stated manner, invalidated Talaq until the late 1970s and early 1980s, but introduction of the Zina Ordinance allowed scope for abuse as repudiated wives were left open to charges of zina if their husbands had not followed the PK-Legal‘s notification procedure.
-Since early 1980s, the practice of the Courts in Pakistan is that they validate a Talaq despite a failure to notify as provided under the PK-Legal.
+Failure to notify, in an above-stated manner, invalidated Talaq until the late 1970s and early 1980s, but the introduction of the Zina Ordinance allowed scope for abuse as repudiated wives were left open to charges of Zina if their husbands had not followed the prescribed procedure.
+Since the early 1980s, the practice of the Courts in Pakistan is that they validate a Talaq despite a failure to notify as provided under the Muslim Fahmida Laws Ordinance, 1961.

 Judicial Divorce / Khula